vipulnaik/diet-exercise-health/notes/2023-wisdom-tooth-removal.md

 Soft foods:

 * Mashed potatoes: I need to figure out the right method of home preparation for these, to the extent possible.
+NOTE: I have prepared sliced potatoes, not quite mashed potatoes, but that might be fine enough for the purpose as long as I wait at least 24 hours before eating anything.

 * My regular mixed vegetables are fine as long as I exclude carrots